 As for the investment style, Fisher founded his interest in long-term investing in innovative companies that had investments mainly in research and development.

-His tactic was buying great and promising companies at a good price and not resell it until it got an excellent price.
-A good example of that was his investment in Motorola stock, which he bought in 1955 and did not want to sell during his life.
+His tactic was buying great and promising companies at a reasonable price and not reselling them until they got an excellent price.
+A good example was his investment in Motorola stock, which he bought in 1955 and did not want to sell during his life.

-His other publication, “Fifteen points to look for in a common stock,” were consistent with two parts.
-The first one was about the business’s characteristics, and the second one was about the quality of the management.
-According to Fisher, important characteristics of the business are growth orientation.
-Profit margin and return of capital should be high.
-Special attention should be given to research and development, products or services should be leading in its industry, and sales organization should be on a high level.
-He also described important management qualities like conservative accounting, good personal policies, integrity, good financial controls, openness for different experiences and changes, and long term outlook.
+His other publication, “Fifteen Points to look for in a common stock,” was consistent with two parts.
+The first was about the business’s characteristics, and the second was about the management’s quality.
+According to Fisher, the essential characteristic of the business is growth orientation.
+Profit margin and return on capital should be high.
+Particular attention should be given to research and development, products or services should be leading in their industry, and sales organization should be high.
+He also described important management qualities like conservative accounting, good personal policies, integrity, sound financial controls, openness to different experiences and changes, and a long-term outlook.

-In the video below, learn basic tips from Philip Fisher:
+In the video below, learn essential tips from Philip Fisher:

-Fisher used techniques called “scuttlebutt” or the “business grapevine,” which seemed like simple tools, but it was very helpful in reality.
-He would do detailed research of the company he was planning to invest in.
-The research was consistent with gathering information from every source possible, from contacting people to learning about companies’ history through files he could gather.
+Fisher used techniques called “scuttlebutt” or the “business grapevine,” which seemed like simple tools but very helpful in reality.
+He would research the company he was planning to invest in.
+The research consistently gathered information from every source possible, from contacting people to learning about companies’ history through files he could gather.

 He was a role model and mentored many investors.
 Even Warren Buffett said, “I am 85% Graham and 15% Fisher”.
 Philip Fisher died in 2004.